The Crows of Cayuga County-Nuisance or Character?

 During this period, thousands upon thousands, (I am not exaggerating in 2005, 63,800 crows were counted ) of crows gather and inhabit the tree tops from early evening till dawn.
 They and soar and swoop over the streets of Auburn in such numbers that the sky darkens, (it gives me goosebumps just thinking about it) it gives you an unsettling feeling that something ominous is about to happen.

-Experts say crows are drawn to Auburn because of the abundance of fields for them to forage in and large tall trees perfect for roosting.
-The city is a central place for them to gather at night as they are drawn to the heat and the tall trees.
-During the day they fly out into the fields to feed.
+Experts say crows are drawn to Auburn because of the abundance of fields for them to forage in and the presence of many large tall trees perfect for roosting.
+The city is a central place for them to gather at night as they are drawn to the heat of the city and the many tall trees.
+During the day they will fly out into the fields to feed then back into the city at night.
 Crows’ penchant for crop thieving has been well documented and has made them enemies of the farmers for a very long time.
 Scarecrows were specially created to frighten the crop-destroying birds, this practice has been in use for centuries!

 While crows in folklore and fiction are often associated with trickery and death (a group of crows is, after all, called a “murder”), recent research has shed new light on just how intelligent and family-oriented these birds can be.
 Their intelligence is on par with that of chimpanzees.
 Because they fly, crows need to be lightweight; however, a crow’s brain accounts for almost 2 percent of its body mass, similar to that of humans.
 They are able to use complicated group tactics when in combat with other animals like flanking maneuvers.
 Crows, have an impressive memory, it has been known to memorize garbage routes and schedules to more effectively steal a quick bite to eat from the trucks- the animal world’s Food Truck!